-Check to be sure your students did the work.
-Ask if they would like to share their journal entry.
+Check to be sure all your students did their homework.
+Ask if anyone would like to share their journal entry.

 Hold up the prism.
 Ask: What do we call one of the sides of the prism?

 Tell your students that the first facet of God's character you are going to study is God's wisdom.